KRCB-FM

-KRCB-FM (104.9 FM) is a public radio station licensed to Rohnert Park, California, and broadcasting to the Santa Rosa-Sonoma County area.
+KRCB-FM (104.9 FM) is a radio station in Rohnert Park, California, and broadcasting to the Santa Rosa-Sonoma County area.
 The station became the primary radio frequency for Northern California Public Media's public radio service in 2021 after operating as a commercial station since 1986.
-KRCB-FM features NPR and local news and talk programs on weekday mornings and afternoons, as well as part of the day on Saturdays and Sundays.
-For middays, nights and weekends, the schedule has music shows from different genres: Adult Album Alternative, Jazz, Blues and World Music are part of the mix.
+As a public radio station, KRCB-FM features NPR and local news and talk programs, along with music programs featuring adult album alternative, jazz, blues, and world music.

 KRCB-FM has an effective radiated power (ERP) of 2,300 watts.
 The transmitter is off Calistoga Road in Santa Rosa.
-Most programming is also heard on 91.1 KRCG-FM Santa Rosa.
+Most programming is also heard in Santa Rosa on 91.1 KRCG-FM, the original home of KRCB's radio service.

 History

 Early years

-The station signed on the air on March 4, 1986.
-KRPQ "Q105" had a country music format.
+The station signed on as KRPQ "Q105" on March 4, 1986, with a country music format.
 It was established by a four-person partnership of Ron Castro, Steve Watts, Anetha Baxter and Lynn Hendel.

 In 1991, former Q105 saleswoman Karen Heick was awarded $387,500 by a Sonoma County Superior Court jury which found that she had been harassed on the job.
 After a cross-appeal, the station ended up paying out $918,000 to Heick between 1991 and 1994.
 Two other cases were brought against the station on similar charges but never came to trial.

 KRPQ was sold in 1994 to a group headed by one of the original partners, Ron Castro: Results Radio of Sonoma, for more than $2 million.